JemRF/RF-Documentation/pages/wifidocs/wifi-rf-gw-setup.md

 {% include image.html file="wifigwsetuponline.png" alt="WiFi Gateway Online"%}

 ### Step 3 : Connect to Monitoring Server
+You can now switch you laptop or phone from the device WiFi to your home WiFi Network.
 If you want to use our monitoring services,[**"monitor.jemrf.com"**](https://monitor.jemrf.com) is our newer service, focused on monitoring with custom tolerance settings to trigger notifications to help alert when there is a problem.
 The next step is to connect your gateway our services so you can monitor the devices and get alerts.
 Both of our online services have a free tier.
 You are welcome to visit each to see which meets your needs and can sign up for both (only one will work at a time).
 Both use a token to link your device to your account.

 #### <span style="color:blue">Monitor.JemRF.com</span>